 The course involves both classroom and fieldwork.
 This could include walking on uneven and relatively steep land, or walking for some distance.
-If you have a condition that might affect your ability to participate, tell us when you apply and we will try to modify delivery or assessment to meet your needs.
+If you have a condition that might affect your ability to participate, inform La Trobe University course staff when you apply, as arrangements can be made to modify delivery or assessment task to meet your needs.